|Family||80 genespawn, 1 clonespawn, 1 clone offshoot, 1 wife, 1 also.wife, 1 daughter, also.daughter, 1 also.offspring, 1 waifu|

-Psychologically, Yaijinden draws most of his methods and wisdom from a synthesis of Western existentialist thinkers, woven through philosophical Daoism and expressed in practical Zen methodology.
+Psychologically, Yaijinden draws most of his methods, wisdom, and vision from a synthesis of Western existentialist thinkers, woven through philosophical Daoism and expressed in practical Zen methodology.
 He maintains that life is a dream without inherent purpose, and death merely a transition to what-had-come-before; this does not keep life from being painful, joyous, and/or amusing, each and all of which are all very good reasons to continue living.
-This understanding of the world has engendered a certain detached amusement from the goings-on of the Hotel from his very first days, where he is usually content to watch the world be threatened with cataclysm and spared by the actions of the heroes and miscreants within.
+This understanding of the world engendered a certain detached amusement from the goings-on of the Hotel from his very first days, where he is usually content to watch the world be threatened with cataclysm and spared by the actions of the heroes and miscreants within.
 There are only a handful of things he treats as Serious Business: the transmission of knowledge for those who seek it, the well-being of his spouses, and the upbringing of his children.

 In the year 2001, Yaijinden became a khadi, enslaved by a long chain to an entity he refers to alternatively as Annihilation and The End of All Things.
 His wandering footsteps brought him to Ten'ou House in 2004, where he settled in as the local heyoka.
 In those days he had little hope for his future, powerless to face his future oppressor; in 2005, however, a series of events spurred by The Actuary liberated his hidden heart.

 Yaijinden proposed spur-of-the-moment marriage to nearly every visitor to Azabu-Juuban until the year 2007.
 Two of those proposals have led into actual civil union: one to Chibiusa (annulled), and one (still ongoing!) to Mango Kattan.
 Yaijinden has sired or borne eighty-four children since his arrival in Azabu-Juuban in 2004.
 He is close-ish to Sakura, whom he will have taken as a student one thousand years in the future-- an experience that will teach her exactly whom she is dealing with.
 He also tutored Ignis in the ways of Mythos sorcery, knowing full well that she was going to get herself in trouble with it.
 Before his appearance in Ten'ou House, he had appointed himself the 'Keeper' of Bixia Yuanjin, though both of them consider that relationship concluded.
-Presently, he is married to Celeste Persephone Kizen and Persephone Celeste Kizen, and the three of them provide parental care for their adopted daughters Faye and Amber and third child Riley Gyre.
+Presently, he is married to Celeste Persephone Kizen and Persephone Celeste Kizen, and the three of them provide parental care for their daughters Faye and Amber and kiddo Riley Gyre.